studiokicobi/wednesday-the-raven/chapters/chapter-02.md

 Ella thought for a moment.

 “She’s the largest and most frightening bird I’ve ever seen,” said Ella.
-“She has pitch black feathers, a shiny dark beak, click-clack claws--”
+“She has pitch black feathers, a shiny dark beak, click-clack claws—”

-“It must be hard to be a raven,” said Harold to himself.
+“It must be hard to be a raven,” said Harold.
 “Don’t you think?
 All covered in black.
 As grave as a tomb.”

 He looked back at Ella.